About

 The artist and historian Jen Dixon leading a history walk along the River Rea in Birmingham.

-Jen walks surviving, lost and imagined lines of the city's past, documents the routes both visually and textually, and weaves alternative narratives through these spaces in her work: stitching narrative and memory through these fragmented spaces, forming something culturally resonant from the scraps.
-In doing this, she takes influence from traditionally "female" crafts and the work such craftswomen performed in the passing down of narratives, and as acts of repair and restoration.
-This can be seen literally in her “woven” collages which dismantle and repair landscapes, and more figuratively in her photography which collects abstract patchworks of light and shadow to reshape old narratives of industry into a new folklore.
-Jen invites the viewer to consider not simply the physicality of space, but also these ephemeral, intangible aspects, such as memory, nurture, and cultural repair.
+Jen threads lines through the landscape, following both surviving and lost lines in post-industrial Birmingham, the Black Country, Staffordshire, the historical Forest of Arden, and beyond.
+She takes influence from traditionally female crafts and the work such craftswomen performed in passing down stories, and as acts of repair and restoration.
+This can be seen literally in her “woven” collages which dismantle and repair landscapes, and more figuratively in her “Dark Waters” photography which collects abstract patchworks of light and shadow along the canals of the West Midlands, to reshape old narratives of industry into a new folklore.

 P H O T O G R A P Y